-Criteria assessed during the audit
+Criteria assessed against during the audit

-The establishment was assessed against 29 of the 30 applicable criteria.
-The criteria CT1 was not applicable as the establishment is not responsible for obtaining information relating to a deceased donor.
+The establishment was assessed against 25 of the 30 applicable criteria.
+Criteria CT1 was not applicable as the establishment is not responsible for obtaining information relating to a deceased donor.
+Criteria R1 - R4 were not applicable as the establishment do not retrieve organs.

-Review of governance documentation
+Review of governance documentation Procedural documents relating to licensed activities and accreditation certificates for the following laboratories: Histocompatibility and Immunogenetics (H&I) Histopathology Pathology.

-Procedural documents relating to licensed activities, accreditation certificates for the Histocompatibility and Immunogenetics (H&I), Histopathology and Microbiology laboratories, the procurement policy demonstrating how the Medical Devices Regulations 2002 (SI 2002/618) (as amended) (UK MDR 2002) requirement is complied with and certification of the sterile services provider.
+The procurement policy demonstrating how the Medical Devices Regulations 2002 (SI 2002/618) (as amended) (UK MDR 2002) requirement is complied with and certification of the sterile services provider were also reviewed.